 How often should we update our data?

 This decision is up to you and should be informed by your grantmaking processes and capacity.
 Some organisations choose to publish annually, some publish every six months or quarterly, with others doing an update following each grant award round.
 The aim is to have timely information available, but what ‘timely’ means will be different for different organisations, depending on circumstances and how often grants are awarded.

 Things to consider: Once you have completed the entire publication process for the first time, you will have an understanding of the amount of time and resources needed, and how it could fit alongside your other grantmaking and publicity cycles.
 If you already have a regular process for sharing information about your recently awarded grants, aim to align or integrate the 360Giving publication process over time.

 Once published can we remove our data?

-360Giving has a Take Down policy for the data linked from our Data Registry and loaded into GrantNav, so we will remove any published data on request.
+360Giving has a Take Down policy for the data linked from our Data Registry and loaded into GrantNav and 360Insights, so we will remove any published data on request.
 You can read the full policy here.